Page Contents

 Solar Bitcoin Mining

 As per Investopedia According to Investopedia at the time of writing the number was around 18.77 million Bitcoins had been extracted across the globe.
-This is an enormous amount of Bitcoins, and, with it, even more energy.
+This is an enormous amount of Bitcoins, and, with it, even more in energy usage.
 In actual fact, Bitcoin mining uses around 91 terawatts of electricity per year.
 That’s over a third of the power consumed by cooling homes across the U.S. annually.

-In this article, we hope to explain how solar-powered bitcoin mining operates in order to help you harness solar energy to offset your carbon emissions and save money on expenses.
+In this article, we hope to explain how solar-powered bitcoin mining operates in order to help you harness more solar energy, to offset your carbon emissions and save money on expenses.

 How much energy will it take to mine one bitcoin every day?